Reservoir Heterogeneity and Characterisation

 0.8 CEUs (Continuing Education Units) will be awarded for this 1-day course.

-Jensen was a 2011-2012 SPE Distinguished Lecturer on the topic of evaluation interwell communications, and is co-author of two books on reservoir characterization.
+Jensen was a 2011-2012 SPE Distinguished Lecturer on the topic of evaluation interwell communications, and is co-author of two books on reservoir characterisation.
 He holds a PhD in petroleum engineering from the University of Texas at Austin.